giesse/GabChat/docs/LocalSetup.md

     *   Create a Python virtual environment at `.venv`.
     *   Install the Python dependencies from `requirements.txt`.
     *   Install the Node.js dependencies for the React app.
-4.  **Ready to Go:** Once the setup is complete, your VS Code terminal will be running inside the container with all the necessary tools available in the PATH.
+4.  **Ready to Go:** Once the setup is complete, your VS Code terminal will be running inside a `nix-shell` within the container, which means all the necessary tools are available in the `PATH` automatically.
+The container is also configured to install the recommended VS Code extensions, including the Cline AI assistant.

 ## Manual Configuration